 That’s it.
 If you add anything else to the mix, they claim, it won’t be a real Greek salad.

 Okay, maybe so, but certain regions of Greece like to serve it with a splash of red wine vinegar (I’m looking at you, Thessaloniki and Crete).
-And that’s all I’m saying; you can take sides below in the comment section.
+And that’s all I’m saying; you can eat it however you wish.

 ⓘ TIP: If you’re at a Greek restaurant and want an authentic, traditional Greek salad (with no lettuce), tell your waiter you would like a horiatiki, rustic, or village salad instead of a “Greek salad.”
 If it’s a bona fide Greek restaurant, he’ll know what you’re asking for.